Buying Guide : BMC 1800/2200

 The Austin 1800 certainly stunned the world when launched in 1964.
 People really weren’t sure quite what to make of it.
 It was a rolling contradiction – a big luxury car but kitted out with a typical Issigonis starkness that alienated buyers.
 On top of this, it looked very strange and the sheer width led to the famous nickname – the Landcrab.

-The 1800 was the first use of the five-bearing engine that would find its way under the bonnet of the MGB in due course.
-In basic form, it had 72bhp on tap which, while not exactly threatening to set the tarmac alight, is enough to ensure swift enough progress.
+The 1800 saw the first use of the five-bearing engine that would find its way under the bonnet of the MGB in due course.
+In basic form, it had 85bhp on tap which, while not exactly threatening to set the tarmac alight, is enough to ensure swift enough progress.

 Is it a classic?

 Yet it is undoubtedly a classic.
-It may have demonstrated that Issigonis was perhaps not in touch with the perceived market for the 1800 but nonetheless, it is a very ingenious design.
+It may have demonstrated that Issigonis was perhaps not in touch with the perceived market for the 1800 but, nonetheless, it is a very ingenious design.
 The structure is incredibly solid with no separate subframe unlike the smaller designs.
 There is comfortable hydrolastic suspension and Mini-esque handling to belie those clumsy looks.
-It is remarkably pleasant to drive and with effectively an MGB engine under the bonnet, mechanical spares and upgrades are not going to be hard to find.
+It is remarkably pleasant to drive and, with what is effectively an MGB engine under the bonnet, mechanical spares and upgrades are not going to be hard to find.